alexandracaulea/git-workflow/README.md

 PS D:\Dropbox\working-on\git-workflow>
 ```

-Since we merged the feature-1 branch in the develop branch, we don't need anymore the feature-1 branch.
+Since we merged the feature-1 branch in the develop branch, we don't need the feature-1 branch anymore.
 Let's delete it using `git branch -d feature-1`.
 You should also see that your feature-1 no longer appears in our log command.

 You should also see that your HEAD is pointing to our develop branch.